Light-cone Distribution Amplitudes of Vector Mesons within the Self-Consistent Light-front Quark Model: introduction

-\section{Introduction}
+\section{introduction}

 The hadronic LCDAs are typically defined as the matrix elements of nonlocal operators between the bound state and vacuum, which provide the important inputs in phenomenological researches of hard exclusive process via the factorization theorem~\cite{Lepage:1980fj,Brodsky:1997de,Efremov:1979qk}.
+The resulting factorization formulae of the exclusive amplitudes can be expressed in terms of heavy-to-light form factors, LCDAs, and perturbatively calculable short-distance coefficient functions, in analogy to the factorized expressions for the charmless hadronic $B$-meson decays~\cite{Huang:2024xii,Beneke:1999br}.
+In addition, the Gegenbauer moments are necessary inputs within the QCDF framework and play an indispensable role in calculating vertex corrections, spectator scattering and annihilation contributions, especially exerting a substantial influence on annihilation contributions~\cite{Lu:2022kos}.
 The twist-2 LCDAs describe the distribution of valence quarks in terms of the longitudinal momentum fractions $x=p^+/P^+$ inside the bound state, by integrating the transverse momentum.
 The twist-3 and higher-twist LCDAs describe the distribution from transverse motion in the leading Fock state and the contribution from higher Fock states, such as quark-antiquark pair~\cite{Choi:2014kea}.
 It follows naturally that many nontrivial mesonic properties, such as decay constants and various form factors, are mutually influenced by and intertwined with the LCDAs.
 They also offer a valuable testing plant to understand the internal structure of hadrons and dynamic of QCD.